Advising and Guidance

 If a thesis is required for the master's degree, the dean, chair, or director of graduate studies designates a thesis committee consisting of at least two members of the faculty who supervise and approve the thesis, with one of these designated as first supervisor.

 The principal advisor may also serve as first supervisor of a student's thesis.
 If the student has an advising committee, it may also serve as the thesis committee.
 Programs may designate additional examiners for the master's thesis beyond the two thesis supervisors.

 Only faculty with the formal (tenured or tenure-track) rank of assistant, associate or full professor in an academic department offering advanced degrees may serve as members of graduate student thesis committees.
 The Vice Provost and Dean of The Graduate School may approve exceptions to these restrictions in specific cases.
-Requests will not be considered without submission of a current curriculum vita and letters of endorsement from the chair or graduate director of the department offering the advanced degree and the dean of the school.
-Upon such approval, individuals who are not members of the graduate faculty may serve as members, but not as faculty advisors or chairs of graduate student thesis or dissertation committees.
+Requests will not be considered without submission of a current curriculum vita and letters of endorsement from the chair or graduate director of the department offering the advanced degree or the dean of the school.
+Upon such approval, individuals who are not members of the graduate faculty may serve as members, but not as faculty advisors or chairs of graduate student thesis committees.

 Preparation of Thesis

 The Master's thesis should conform to the Guidelines for Preparing a Thesis or Dissertation outlined in the Graduate Student Handbook